Monday, 19 May 2025

 Above: the Juno logo.

 1st.
 Peace Chaplaincy; Interfaith Mission and Eco Spirituality Chaplaincy celebrated 40 years of service in 2022.
-The Ministry, benefits co-operative communities, encouraging an increase in thoughtful, mindful and compassionate attitudes.
+The Ministry benefits co-operative communities, encouraging an increase in thoughtful, mindful and compassionate attitudes.
 In the diverse society in which we all live, understanding of citizenship and democracy is offered.
 We work with the spirit whatever the faith.
-We foster interfaith dialogue between people of different religious traditions and multifaith affinity with aspects of the beliefs and philosophies of Pagan, Heathen, Druid, 1st.
-Nations, African Animist, Celtic and Saxon Christian and Spiritualist paths.
+We foster interfaith dialogue between people of different religious traditions and multifaith affinity.
+We focus on the beliefs and philosophies of Pagan, Heathen, Druid, 1st.
+Nations (US), African Animist, Celtic and Saxon Christian and Spiritualist paths.
 The Chaplaincy offers expertise in spiritual ecology and wider well being programmes, alongside traditional ministry, worship and mysticism.
 We have found ourselves more in demand than ever, as people report feeling anxious about the social and political turmoil, fighting and war around the world and lack of action on climate change, nature loss, human and animal suffering.

 Sharing understanding of justice, citizenship and democracy is an important part of our Juno Project work.